 The readers were familiar with the ceremonial cleansing ritual that prepared them for worship, and they knew that they had to be holy or clean in order to enter the Temple.
 Sin always blocks our vision of God; so if we want to see God, we must renounce sin and obey him (see Psalm 24:3, 4).
 Holiness is coupled with living in peace.
 A right relationship with God leads to right relationships with fellow believers.
 Although we will not always feel loving toward all other believers, we must pursue peace as we become more Christlike.
 (Tyndale Study Bible)

-Just as I said before, peace is the key.
-If you were to ask anybody what their desire are, they would almost always answer “happiness”.
-You will never achieve it if you have not found peace, which we heard is achieved by believing and having faith.
+Just as I said yesterday, peace is the key.
+If you were to ask anybody what they desire, they will almost always answer “happiness”.
+It will never be achieved if you have not found peace, which we heard is achieved by believing and having faith.

 Again, what amazes me is how these scriptures follow.

 Next, you will notice how your attitude towards people changes.
-You will care for all individuals.
-Have you heard this phrase: peace and prosperity?
+You will care for all people.
+Have you heard this: peace and prosperity?
 The one follows the other.
 Not always the prosperity of the world, but the riches of heaven.
 Do we need more?